diogorau/cheatsheets/docker.md

 ## Execute within a container
-    docker exec -it foo /bin/bash  # Launch a shell within a running container
+    docker exec -it foo /bin/bash  # Launch a shell within a running container docker attach foo  # See STDOUT, STDERR, and use STDIN on a running process

 ## List containers
     docker ps  # All running containers
     docker ps -a  # All containers, including stopped docker ps -aq  # All containers, but just the IDs

 ## Stop containers
     docker stop foo
     docker stop -t 10 foo  # Wait 10 seconds before killing the container

 ## Remove containers
     docker rm e6f7  # Using just the start of the container ID docker rm foo  # Using the container's name docker rm $(docker ps -aq)  # Remove all stopped containers docker rm -f foo  # Remove foo, even if it is running, stopping it first

 ## Remove images
     docker rmi ubuntu